-This recipe for Instant Pot ribs give you fall-off-the-bone, flavorful ribs, in around an hour!
-It’s almost magical and it’s going to be your go-to when you want ribs but don’t have hours to spare.
+This recipe for Instant Pot ribs gives you fall-off-the-bone, flavorful ribs, in around an hour!
+It’s almost magical and it will be your go-to when you want ribs but don’t have hours to spare.

 I’m writing this on a Tuesday afternoon in late April, in my house, with jeans, slippers, socks, and a sweatshirt on.
 (I almost said slippers, socks and a sweatshirt because those items were indicative of the temperature, but I was worried some people might think I wasn’t wearing pants if I left the jeans detail out…)

 Yesterday was 72 degrees, today is 46.

 I love you, Michigan, so much!
 But if I was single and dating, and a guy played these kind of mind games with me, I’d be leaving as fast as I could.

 I actually had the doors open this morning while I was doing some cleaning and then I realized it was about 60 degrees in the house, so I closed them and turned on the heat.
 Annnnnnd my son begged to wear shorts to school this morning.
 This morning when we went to school, it was 61 degrees.
 Naturally I assumed it would get warmer throughout the day as the sun rose, and I caved to his request.
 Whooooops….turned out I was a little bit wrong.
 (Update: Good news, he said he was hot all day…that’s my boy…usually at home he’s only in underwear.)